lf-edge/ekuiper/docs/en_US/getting_started.md

 You should see a successful message: `Serving Rule server on port 20498`

-The directory structure of kuiper is as follows:
+The directory structure of eKuiper is as follows:

 ```
-kuiper_installed_dir
+eKuiper_installed_dir
   bin
     server
     cli